SandulescuRazvanAlexandru/CSpawn_Virus/README.md

 3. **Decryption in Memory:**
    - Before the encrypted data is put to use, the virus ensures it's decrypted back to its original form in memory, making use of the same `addv` subroutine.

+### Tools and Environment:
+To analyze and run the CSpawn Virus, the following tools and environments were utilized:
+- **Execution Environment:** The standalone version of DosBox was used to safely execute the virus.
+- **Visualization & Analysis:** HxD was employed for in-depth memory visualization and analysis.

 ## Note:
-Remember, the purpose of this exercise is purely educational and should be executed only within a controlled environment.
+> Remember, the purpose of this exercise is purely educational and should be executed only within a controlled environment.
 Misuse of this code or its principles outside of these bounds can result in severe consequences, both legally and ethically.